u-boot/u-boot/doc/develop/process.rst

 * Development happens in Release Cycles of 3 months.

-* The first 2 weeks are called Merge Window, which is followed by a Stabilization Period.
+* The first 3 weeks of the cycle are referred to as the Merge Window, which is followed by a Stabilization Period.

 * Patches with new code get only accepted while the Merge Window is open.